RohitKotiveetil/UnrealEngine--Waypoints/README.md

 # UnrealEngine--WaypointGenerator
 A blueprint module for visualizing navigational paths in Unreal Engine v4.22.
-As of v1.2, the system also supports path updates at runtime based on player/objective locations.
+As of v1.2, the system also supports path updates at runtime based on player/objective locations (https://www.youtube.com/watch?v=oNj44ra3ss8).

 **Design Process:** https://unrealpossibilities.blogspot.com/2018/06/unreal-engine-experiments-waypoint.html